 Absolutely!
 Bona Fide Beauty Czech glass nail files are ideal for salon professionals.
 They can be washed and sterilized in-between clients.

 Is it normal if my file squeaks as I file?

 Yes, this is perfectly normal.
 It is caused by the friction between the glass and your nail.

-When I file I can smell a odour, is this normal?
+When I file, I can smell an odour.
+Is this normal?

 On rare occasions, some people experience a slight smell after filing, this is very normal.

 As you file your nail, you are exposing bacteria that resides in the nail, this could result in an odour.
 Also, the filing action creates a lot of friction between the glass file and nail.